jwalker/Virustotal-Module/README.md

 - python requests module - http://docs.python-requests.org/en/latest/

 This module can be used to upload, scan, submit, comment and grab reports from the Virustotals public API.
-Special thing about this module is, that you are giving the user full control on how to present the return results as well as it being cross compatible.
+Special thing about this module is, you are giving the user full control on how to present the return results as well as it being cross compatible.

-In the virustotal.py, be sure to insert you Virustotal APIKEY in order to query their API.
-If you do not have a key, you can register at their site for one.
+In the virustotal.py, be sure to insert you Virustotal APIKEY in order to query API.
+If you do not have a key, you can register for one at the site below.

 http://virustotal.com

-So without further adie, I will present a few simple functions that the module can do.
+So without further adie, I will present a few simple functions that the module can perform.

-## Usage
+## Usage:
 ```python
 >>> # Grab latest report of HASH and only pull certain values
 >>> from virustotal import *